-Eight of the advanced use cases in Table 1.1 involve V2V communications in combination with either V2I or V2N communications.
+Nine of the advanced use cases in Table 1.1 involve V2V communications in combination with either V2I or V2N communications.
 The following can be observed:

-- Only two use cases, namely "Group Start" and "Vehicles Platooning in Steady State", involve continual repetitive messages broadcast by the host vehicle.
-We expect that some of the V2V communications for these can be supported by the messages employed in other use cases such as "High-Definition Sensor Sharing".
-The spectrum needs for "Group Start" and "Vehicles Platooning in Steady State" will be addressed in a future edition of this report. - The remaining six use cases employ event triggered messages.
-Of these, "Obstructed View Assist", "Remote Automated Driving Cancellation" and "Law Enforcement Messaging" involve unicast communications.
-"Obstructed View Assist" bears close similarities to "See Through for Passing" but its spectrum needs are addressed in the context of V2N (rather than V2V) communications in this report.
-"Remote Automated Driving Cancellation" and "Law Enforcement Messaging" can also be supported by V2N communications, and where V2V communications is required as an alternative, these are not expected to have significant spectrum needs, and are not addressed in the context of V2V communications in this report.

-The remaining three use cases, namely "Vulnerable Road User", "Vehicle Shares Information on Road Hazards/Events" and "Awareness Confirmation" involve a combination of broadcast/groupcast/unicast communications.
-The "Vehicle Shares Information on Road Hazards/Events" use case can be supported by the messages employed in other use cases such as "High-Definition Sensor Sharing" and is not considered further.
-The spectrum needs for "Awareness Confirmation" will be addressed in a future edition of this report.
-The spectrum needs for "Vulnerable Road User" are addressed in Section 5.
+- The "Vulnerable Road User" use case involves continual repetitive messages, and its spectrum needs are addressed in Section 2.1 and Section 5.2. - Other use cases rely on a combination of specific event triggered messages and continual repetitive messages.
+Important examples include "Group Start", "Automated Intersection Crossing/Manager", and "Vehicles Platooning in Steady State", whose spectrum needs are also addressed in Section 2.2, Section 5.3 and Section 5.4. - "Obstructed View Assist", "Remote Automated Driving Cancellation" and "Law Enforcement Messaging" involve unicast communications.
+"Obstructed View Assist" bears close similarities to "See Through for Passing" but its spectrum needs are addressed in the context of V2N (rather than V2V) communications in Section 6.5 of this report.
+"Remote Automated Driving Cancellation" and "Law Enforcement Messaging" can also be supported by V2N communications, and where V2V communications is required as an alternative, these are not expected to have significant spectrum needs, and are not addressed in the context of V2V communications in this report. - "Vehicle Shares Information on Road Hazards/Events" and "Awareness Confirmation" involve a combination of broadcast/groupcast/unicast communications.
+The "Vehicle Shares Information on Road Hazards/Events" use case can be supported by the messages employed in other use cases such as "Sensor Sharing for Autonomous Vehicles" and "High-Definition Sensor Sharing" and is not considered further.
+The spectrum needs for "Awareness Confirmation" is also not addressed in this report.